How to get caught up On a Mountain of Laundry

 Speaking of dryer fires…

-One big thing I want to make sure I say here is please, no matter how far behind you are, resist the urge to catch up on drying while you’re asleep or if you have to leave the house.
-If you think this is overkill on safety, here’s why I’m stressing this. *Bad mom story alert*
+One big thing I want to make sure I say here is please, no matter how far behind you are on getting caught up on laundry, resist the urge to catch up on drying while you’re asleep or if you have to leave the house.
+If you think this is overkill on safety, here’s why I’m stressing this.